nheeren/material_intensity_db/README.md

 ## TODO

 - [ ] Determine if a line ending encoding could become an issue for this repo and discuss in [CONTRIBUTING.md](CONTRIBUTING.md) (see [here](https://stackoverflow.com/a/10855862/2075003) and [here](https://help.github.com/articles/dealing-with-line-endings/) for more details on encoding and github)
-- [ ] Discuss with Farnaz:
-  - N/A vs NULL vs "".
-What to use when.
 - [ ] Create a script that makes consistency check:
   - All primary columns have a value?
   - int, float variables do not contain text